Apartment, Accommodation & Rooms in Hong Kong, Hong Kong

 rivals London and New York in terms of opportunities, 24-hour lifestyle and cutting edge attractions, but locals feel Hong Kong’s soul has more in common with Sicily

-, a fellow island nation.
+.
 There’s so much to see and do in Hong Kong and plenty of hotels and hostels are located in the heart of the city.
-Short-term apartments and guesthouses are another option when visiting the city and you might see new districts and areas of the city that you wouldn’t normally see.
+Short-term apartments, flats and rentals are another option when visiting the city and you might see new districts and areas of the city that you wouldn't normally see.
 What is there to do in Hong Kong?
 Well, we’d recommend you go to Victoria Peak

 , a famous vantage point that will make you understand why people compare Hong Kong’s skyline to that of New York’s.
 Nan Lian